 While physicians contemplate 10 year prison terms for mistakes under HIPAA, they may well ask: What’s the federal prison term for bribery, perjury, and treason?
 Is the former Secretary of State immune from punishment for complicity in compromising our national security and making us vulnerable to Islam-inspired murderers?

-Dr. Tamzin Rosenwasser earned her MD from Washington University in St Louis.
-She is board-certified in Internal Medicine and Dermatology and has practiced Emergency Medicine and Dermatology.
-Dr. Rosenwasser served as President of the Association of American Physicians and Surgeons (AAPS) in 2007-2008 and is currently on the Board of Directors.
+Dr. Tamzin Rosenwasser earned her MD from Washington University in St. Louis after putting herself through medical school.
+She is board certified in Internal Medicine and also Dermatology, and has practiced Emergency Medicine as well.
+Dr. Rosenwasser served as President of the Association of American Physicians and Surgeons (AAPS) in 2007 and 2008.
+Dr Rosenwasser has written numerous articles and opinion editorials, and has been a guest on many media broadcast shows.
+She is currently writing a book on medical practice.
 She also serves as the chair of the Research Advisory Committee of the Newfoundland Club of America.
 As a life-long dog lover and trainer, she realizes that her dogs have better access to medical care and more medical privacy than she has, and her veterinarians are paid more than physicians in the United States for exactly the same types of surgery.